 Eddy Weatherill comments: The 'champagne bonus' and 'grand in the hand' initiatives for Bankers 'encouraged' to deliberately mislead customers to buy products which allowed the bank staff to feed off' their customer's naivety over several years continues to evidence the endemic dishonest banking culture in the UK.
 Even worse, that such a culture has continued despite the banking chiefs expressing 'appropriate levels of contrition' after being once again caught with 'their hands in the till'.
 Is it just our imagination, or are the banks ignoring the regulators when they feel like it and still encouraging staff to 'cream off' bank customers whilst publicly showing contrition?

 Business Secretary Vince Cable has referred a report about how RBS dealt with small business to City regulators.
 RBS put some "good and viable" businesses into default so it could make more profit, it is claimed in a report by government adviser Lawrence Tomlinson released on Monday.
 Mr Tomlinson acted independently of government in producing the report, and did not set out to look solely at RBS.
 He also said conversations with affected businesses had made a big impact on him.
 "I feel really sick sometimes.
-It is really disturbing," he said."It is ruining people's businesses for sure, and in some cases having a huge impact on their personal lives too, even leading to family breakdown.
-See the report courtesy of Honestly Banking - 24th November BBC Business
+It is really disturbing," he said."It is ruining people's businesses for sure, and in some cases having a huge impact on their personal lives too, even leading to family breakdown. - 24th November BBC Business

 Eddy Weatherill comments: Well done Mr Tomlinson for exposing how banks have been destroying small businesses for years.
 But, now what will happen and who will make it happen?
 This report has endorsed all that IBAS has been saying for years.